 But in some moments – especially with old cars – you will notice thick white smoke from the engine compartment.
 This can be a sign of serious engine trouble and you should have your engine checked immediately.
 This article examines some common causes of white smoke from the engine.

-Normal causes of white smoke in the engine compartment
+Common causes of white smoke from the engine

 On cooler days it is normal to see some white smoke coming from the engine.
 Internal combustion engines work by igniting the air-fuel mixture and produce carbon dioxide and water as byproducts.
 Very little smoke is expected due to the condensation of water from the exhaust gases.
 Furthermore, condensation occurs on the heated engine parts.